idkmq/CTE-For-Monkeys/README.md

 pslo /home/parrot/desktop/bad.ps1
 ```

-You should see your scheudled task name appear for confirmation
+You should see your scheduled task name appear for confirmation

 # Lateral Movement